 After completing the assessment, DEP evaluates all of the data and prepares a draft evaluation report for the stream.
-Again, depending on the amount of data to be analyzed, staffing concerns, internal priorities and other factors, it may take several years from the commencement of the assessment to the completion of DEP's draft evaluation report.
+(25 Pa.
+Code § 25.6.)
+Again, depending on the amount of data to be analyzed, staffing concerns, internal priorities, and other factors, it may take several years from the commencement of the assessment to the completion of DEP's draft evaluation report.
+In some cases, the stream assessment and report drafting processes can take as long as a decade to complete.

-§ 6.2(b)(v): The draft evaluation report is sent to the petitioner, municipalities.
+§ 6.2(b)(v): The draft evaluation report is sent to the petitioner and local municipalities.

-Once completed, the draft report will be sent to the petitioner and the municipalities within the area affected by the proposed redesignation.
-DEP will also post the reports on its website, www.dep.state.pa.us.
-Click on "Subjects," then "Stream Redesignation" to access reports that have been posted online.
+Once completed, the draft report will be sent to the petitioner and the municipalities containing waters subject to the proposed redesignation.
+DEP will also post the reports on its Water Quality website, www.dep.pa.gov/Business/Water/CleanWater/ WaterQuality/Pages/default.aspx.
+Click on "Stream Redesignations," then "Stream Assessment Notifications" to access reports that have been posted online.